AUCTORES

 This, in principle, answers the question of the necessary connection between the “mental” and the “physical”: consciousness and brain processes.

-To elucidate the particularities of this necessary connection, for the sake of brevity henceforth the term will designate phenomena of subjective reality, and the term X the cerebral neurodynamic bearers of such information.
-The connection between and proves to be not causal but functional and represents itself a complicated code link.
-The latter term expresses the given relation of “representation” of the information in the concrete bearer (within its organization and physical entity) for the self-organizing system X is a specific code of A, outside of which does not exist.
-A and are simultaneous phenomena that evince the functional rather than causal nature of the necessary connection between themselves.
+To elucidate the particularities of this necessary connection, for the sake of brevity henceforth the term A will designate phenomena of subjective reality, and the term X the cerebral neurodynamic bearers of such information.
+The connection between A and X proves to be not causal but functional and represents itself a complicated code link.
+The latter term expresses the given relation of “representation” of the information in the concrete bearer (within its organization and physical entity) for the self-organizing system X is a specific code of A, outside of which A does not exist.
+A and X are simultaneous phenomena that evince the functional rather than causal nature of the necessary connection between themselves.
 This shows that the necessary connection between them is, so to speak, mono-causal, consequences of one and the same cause.

 Therefore, a being that would be entirely void of consciousness, although in its functions identical to the sum of human organic brain and body functions.
 The weakness of this argument lies in its unwarranted reduction of the concept of function to physiological and behavioural acts: for reasons unknown he excludes “mental functions.”
 This makes the logical possibility of the “zombie” seem plausible.
 However, even if the concept of function is reduced so as to be of such narrow application, reasonable doubt remains as to the logical possibility of the “zombie,” since it is absolutely unclear if a description of physiological functions is sufficient and proper to identify humans and such hypothetical beings.
 If there is identical equivalence, in itself hard to imagine, then there are strong logical grounds to suspect that such a creature would also be possessed of consciousness.